-A public policy is made up of the body of collective decisions and actions taken by politico-administrative actors to resolve a public problem.
-Public policy analysis aims to explain how these public action programmes and strategies are developed and implemented, and to identify their effects on target groups and other groups affected by the relevant public problem.
+Public policy is the sum of the decisions made and actions taken in a concerted manner by the political and administrative actors who are trying to resolve a public problem.
+Public policy analysis aims to explain how the programmes and strategies of public action are developed and implemented, as well as to identify their effects on target groups and the groups affected by the public problem.

-The difficulties which both public and private actors face when charged with carrying out public policy requires them to develop intelligent strategies to avoid, or at least reduce, challenges to their different forms of implementation.
-These challenges are often seen in the face of infrastructure projects (e.g. wind farms, centres for asylum seekers, transport or military infrastructure), new environmental regulations (e.g. environmental clean-up orders, ecological compensation payments), the implementation of social security programmes (e.g. disputes concerning invalidity insurance, health assurance, housing assistance or aid for migrants and refugees), educational reforms (e.g. Switzerland’s harmos and EVM reforms) or new fiscal policies (e.g. appeals against taxation decisions or tax fraud).
+The difficulties encountered by both the public and private actors responsible for the implementation of public policies require the development of intelligent strategies that will help to avoid, or at least reduce, objections to the different possible ways of making those policies a reality.
+These different types of objections can be observed in the frequent opposition seen to infrastructure projects (e.g. a wind farm, an asylum seekers’ centre, transport or military infrastructure), the implementation of new environmental regulations (e.g. a clean-up order, compulsory environmental compensation payments), the implementation of social aid programmes (e.g. disputes relating to invalidity insurance, health insurance, housing benefits, or aid to migrants or refugees), the implementation of school reforms (e.g. Switzerland’s HarmoS agreement or the canton of Vaud’s EVM reform) or decisions on fiscal taxation (e.g. appeals against tax decisions, tax fraud).